Sahithi-mamidipally/portfolio/README.md

 ###  Responsive Portfolio

-- Responsive Personal Portfolio Website HTML CSS & JavaScript.
+- Responsive Personal Portfolio Website HTML CSS
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.